 In addition to the exhibit tag, each piece of an exhibit must be labeled on the back or bottom with the member's name, county, and exhibit class number.
 All parts of the display should be attached to one another in some way to keep the exhibit together as a unit.
 Club exhibits are to be entered under the club's name but must include the names of all members and leaders.
 This may be on a separate paper securely attached to the back of the exhibit.
 Club exhibits will receive one ribbon per exhibit.

-Fill in the blank in the class number () with the corresponding number for Junior, Intermediate, Senior or Club.
-821 200 00 Honeybee Educational Display, an educational exhibit relating to honeybees.
+Fill in the blank in the class number () with the corresponding number.821 200 00_Honeybee Educational Display, an educational exhibit relating to honeybees.1 Junior2 Intermediate3 Senior4 Club